UrvashiDube02/Credit-Risk-Assessment-Using-Machine-Learning/README.md

 ## Project Overview

-In this project, we traverse through various stages of the machine learning project lifecycle, right from data preprocessing to model evaluation and selection.
+In this project, I traverse through various stages of the machine learning project lifecycle, right from data preprocessing to model evaluation and selection.
 Each step is meticulously executed to ensure the highest accuracy and relevance in predictions.

 ### Data Exploration and Preprocessing

-At the outset, we delve deep into the dataset, understanding its nuances, and preparing it for analysis.
+At the outset, I delve deep into the dataset, understanding its nuances, and preparing it for analysis.
 This includes:

 - Handling missing values meticulously to maintain data integrity.
 - Encoding categorical variables, transforming them into a format suitable for machine learning algorithms.